Article written by: Julia Casey

 The restoration process was years in the making, as Victoria’s revolving door relationship with the criminal justice system spanned more than 25 years.
 She spent several of those years at York Correctional Institution in Niantic where the prison chaplain provided support.
 She also followed the advice of a teacher who encouraged her to complete her GED and take classes offered by Three Rivers Community College.

 It wasn’t until May 2010 when Victoria was finally out of the system once and for all.
-After completing a six-month behavioral health program dedicated to helping people take steps toward healthy and stable futures, Victoria was ready to get back to work and rebuild her life.
+After completing a six-month behavioral health program dedicated to helping people take steps toward healthy and stable futures, Victoria was ready to rebuild her life.
 Her work with a case manager at Community Partners in Action was the essential link to accessing a network of services, including a place to rest her head and other basic needs.

 In 2019 Victoria received a full pardon from the State of Connecticut.
-Receiving a pardon was a major milestone and the ticket Victoria needed to secure a driving license and get a job after incarceration.
+Receiving a pardon was a major milestone for Victoria.

 “I felt like the criminal justice system was part of my skin,” she said.
 “The pardon was a big moment for me, when I stepped fully into my new identity.”